MurrayEfford/secrapp/readme.md

 - for some functions you will also need the packages 'sf', 'stringr', and 'readxl'
 - secrapp 2.0 requires secr 5.1.0 or a later version.

-A version of the app may be run in a web browser without any setup by following this [link](https://www.stats.otago.ac.nz/secrapp).
+Version 2.0 of the app may be run in a web browser without any setup by following this [link](https://www.stats.otago.ac.nz/secrapp).
 This arrangement has limited capacity for simultaneous users.

+Changes from 2.0 to 2.1
+- option to specify spacing of habitat mask (by spacing)alternative to nx)
+- notifications reorganised

 ----